Fus3n/gem-assist/README.md

     *   And more!
 *   **Customizable:**  Easily configure the assistant's behavior and extend its capabilities with new tools.
 *   **Simple Chat Interface:** Interact with the assistant through a straightforward command-line chat interface.
-*   **Memory:** Can save notes between converstaion and remember them.
+*   **Memory:** Can save notes between conversation and remember them.
+*   **Saving Conversation:** Save and load previous conversations.
 *   **Commands:** Supports creating/executing (code), use `/commands` for more information.
-*   **Extension:** For now you are required to write some code to extend its capabilites like adding commands to `CommandExecutor` or making new tools, there should be enough exmaple in `gem/builtin_commands.py` for commands and `utility.py` for tools
+*   **Extension:** For now you are required to write some code to extend its capabilities like adding commands to `CommandExecutor` or making new tools, there should be enough examples in `gem/builtin_commands.py` for commands and `utility.py` for tools

 ## Getting Started